FRCDashboard/FRCDashboard/README.md

 ## Building
-This enebles the user to turn this entire aplication into a single .exe or .app file witch then can be run from any computer
+This enables the user to turn this entire application into a single .exe or .app file witch then can be run from any computer

 1. Get `npm`
 2. Run `npm i` to install all of the dependencies